fhiso/tsc-governance/strategy.md

 sources which are derivatives of another source, for example a transcription made from a microfilm of a parish register.
-Such derivation information is beyond the initial scope of our citation element vocabulary, but only because we plan to progress it separately.
+Such derivation information is beyond the initial scope of our citation element vocabulary, but we do plan to address it separately.

 The S&CEG identified several forms of derivation with different degrees of faithfulness, ranging from high-quality photographic reproductions